Porsche Pre-A 356

 Border Reivers 1954 Porsche 356 Pre-A, Sunroof Coupe

 This car was built by a Dario Calandra a close family friend of Rod Emory.
 Built in the true spirit of his cars.
 Rod actually commented….
-This is a very neat car, Dario did a wonderful job building it in the same spirit of the cars we build so much so we awarded it with the honorary Emory badge on completion however over the last 5 years it has been rebuilt by Border Reivers.
+We had a hand in the building of this car, it is a very neat car, Dario did a wonderful job building it in the same spirit of the cars we build so much so we awarded it with the honorary Emory badge on completion.

 Driving this car